What we know about the story of Shayla the puppy

+This story is hitting home for a lot of people.
+The movement to save Shayla came to an end Tuesday, but justice for Shayla is just getting started.

-By now, the story has made it's rounds on social media.
+By now, the posts have made their rounds on social media.
 A cute little puppy named Shayla, shown in video and pictures posted to a newly created Facebook group, 'Saving Shayla,' accompanying posts detailing abuse, overreaction, incorrect identification, and unnecessary euthanasia.

 NBC Charlotte has received dozens of phone calls, emails, and social media messages asking to look into the story of Shayla, begging for justice.